DaveBlooman/daveblooman.github.io/_posts/2016-10-09-Cloudformation updates, what's happened since you started using Terraform.md

       InstanceType: m1.small
 ```

-This new !FindInMap function is nice because you no longer need to use multiple lines, though if you didn't know, the bang is a part of the syntax, rather than a logical not operation.
+This new !FindInMap function is nice because you no longer need to use multiple lines, though if you didn't know, the bang(!) is a part of the syntax, rather than a logical not operation.

 ## Cross Stack Referencing!!